Mhd-Noor/Mhd-Noor-Bio/README.md

 - 💞️ I’m looking to collaborate on exciting projects that challenge my coding skills and allow me to learn from fellow developers.
 I believe in the power of collaboration to create something greater than the sum of its parts.

-- 📫 How to reach me: Feel free to connect with me on social media platforms mentioned in github or drop me an email at mhdn.cs@gmail.com.
+- 📫 How to reach me: Feel free to connect with me on social media platforms mentioned in my github profile or drop me an email at mhdn.cs@gmail.com.
 I'm always open to discussions and collaboration!

 - 😄 Pronouns: He/Him